sonic-net/SONiC/doc/stp/SONiC_PVST_HLD.md

 STPd would update the config DB for shutting down the interface, user can enable the interface back once it has stopped receiving the BPDUs.

  ### 3.6.2.4.4 Port fast
 Portfast command is enabled by default on all ports.
-This feature allows the edge ports to quickly transition to the FORWARDING state when the connected device is not participating in spanning-tree.
+This feature allows the edge ports to quickly transition to the FORWARDING state, when the connected device is not participating in the spanning-tree.

 The below command allows enabling or disabling the portfast feature on an interface.

 **config spanning_tree interface portfast {enable|disable} <ifname\>**

-This command allows the user to quickly enable traffic flow (through bypassing the LISTENING and the LEARNING port states), on the edge ports connected to the traffic sources, such as workstations or servers that do not participate in STP.
-Thus, it saves twice the the FORWARDING delay time for port convergence.
+This command allows the user to quickly enable traffic flow (through bypassing the LISTENING and the LEARNING port states), on the edge ports connected to the traffic sources, such as workstations or servers, that do not participate in the spanning-tree.
+Thus, it saves twice the FORWARDING delay time for the port convergence.

  ### 3.6.2.4.4 Uplink fast
 Uplink fast feature enhances STP performance for switches with redundant uplinks.
-Using the default value for the standard STP FORWARDING delay time, convergence following a transition from an active link to a redundant link can take 30 seconds (15 seconds for the LISTENING and an additional 15 seconds for the LEARNING port states).
+Using the default value for the standard STP FORWARDING delay time, convergence following a transition from an active link to a redundant link, can take 30 seconds (15 seconds for the LISTENING and an additional 15 seconds for the LEARNING port states).

 The below command allows enabling or disabling the uplink-fast feature on an interface.

 **config spanning_tree interface uplink_fast {enable|disable} <ifname\>**

-When uplink fast command is configured on the redundant uplinks, it allows the user to significantly reduce the convergence time by directly transitioning to the FORWARDING port state (bypassing the LISTENING and the LEARNING port states) in just once second when the active link goes down.
+When uplink fast command is configured on the redundant uplinks, it allows the user to significantly reduce the convergence time, by directly transitioning to the FORWARDING port state (bypassing the LISTENING and the LEARNING port states) in just a second when the active link goes down.

  ### 3.6.2.4.5 Port level priority
 The below command allows to configure the port level priority value, range 0 - 240 (default 128)